Cyrenaics: Later Cyrenaics

 After the time of the younger Aristippus, the school broke up into different factions, represented by Anniceris, Hegesias, and Theodorus, who all developed rival interpretations of Cyrenaic doctrines, many of which were responses to the new system of hedonistic philosophy laid down by Epicurus.

+For Anniceris, pleasure is achieved through individual acts of gratification that are sought for the pleasure that they produce, but Anniceris laid great emphasis on the love of family, country, friendship, and gratitude that provide pleasure even when they demand sacrifice.
+For Theodorus, the goal of life is mental pleasure not bodily pleasure, and he placed greater emphasis on the need for moderation and justice.
+He was also famous for being an atheist.
+To some extent, these philosophers were all trying to meet the challenge laid down by Epicureanism.
+Hegesias believed that eudaimonia is impossible to achieve, and hence the goal of life becomes the avoidance of pain and sorrow.
+Conventional values such as wealth, poverty, freedom, and slavery are all indifferent and produce no more pleasure than pain.
+For Hegesias, Cyrenaic hedonism was simply the least irrational strategy for dealing with the pains of life.
+Jean-Marie Guyau has compared his teachings to Buddhism.

-By the middle of the 3rd century BC, the Cyrenaic school was obsolete; Epicureanism had successfully beaten its Cyrenaic rivals by offering a system which was more sophisticated.
+By the middle of the 3rd century BC, the Cyrenaic school was obsolete; Epicureanism had largely displaced its Cyrenaic rivals.

 Philosophy

 The Cyrenaics were hedonists and held that pleasure was the supreme good in life, especially physical pleasure, which they thought more intense and more desirable than mental pleasures.
 Pleasure is the only good in life and pain is the only evil.
 Socrates had held that virtue was the only human good, but he had also accepted a limited role for its utilitarian side, allowing pleasure to be a secondary goal of moral action.
 Aristippus and his followers seized upon this, and made pleasure the sole final goal of life, denying that virtue had any intrinsic value.